 The School of Graduate Studies is pleased to provide funding for bursaries, developed in collaboration with Massey College, which is a graduate students’ residential community affiliated with, but independent from, the University of Toronto.
-Designed for Black Canadian, Indigenous, and International grad students, these bursaries create opportunities that can provide academic and personal enrichment for high-achieving graduate students who would not be able to afford the fees associated with Junior Fellowship.
+Designed for Black Canadian, Indigenous, and International graduate students, these bursaries create opportunities that can provide academic and personal enrichment for high-achieving candidates who would not be able to afford the Resident or Non-Resident fees associated with the Junior Fellowship.

 In joining Massey College, recipients will be welcomed into a community of scholars and professionals from across Canada and around the world.

 Please review Massey College’s Junior Fellows webpage for more information.

 SGS Indigenous Graduate Travel Award

 The SGS Indigenous Graduate Travel Award provides financial assistance to University of Toronto Indigenous graduate students to participate in educational and experiential learning in Canada or abroad in activities specifically focused on Indigenous student or educational issues.
 Possible activities include Indigenous-focused events, workshops, meetings, field trips, competitions, and other educational-related activities, online or in-person, approved by the Supporting Aboriginal Graduate Enhancement group (SAGE) or the Centre for Indigenous Studies at the University of Toronto.

 Up to 10 awards of $1,000 each will be awarded annually, and applications will be considered in winter each year.
 Amounts are based on the recommendation of the S.A.G.E.
 Award committee, in conjunction with the Centre for Indigenous Studies.